yezhengkai/learn-rust/the-rust-programming-language/READMD.md

 ### Parameters
 - *Parameters* are special variables that are part of a function's signature
 - We can provide concrete values for parameters.
 Technically, the concrete values are called *arguments*
-  >  In casual conversation, people tend to use the words parameter and argument interchangeably for either the variables in a function’s definition or the concrete values passed in when you call a function.
+  >  In casual conversation, people tend to use the words parameter and argument interchangeably for either the variables in a function's definition or the concrete values passed in when you call a function.
 - *Must* declare the type of each parameter

 ### Statements and Expressions